PabloRuizCuevas/pep-323/gcopy/custom_generator.md

 i.e. if again ```gen``` is your generator then you should be able to go ```gen.gi_frame.f_locals``` to retrieve the locals.

-One problem is that all implictely defined for loop iterators may not be explicitly located and retrieved from memory.
+One problem is that all implicitly defined for loop iterators may not be explicitly located and retrieved from memory.

 I.e. how would you retrieve the iterator defined here reliably (bear in mind that you might also have other range iterators in memory as well):